xnvme/xnvme/docs/getting_started/index.rst

    fixing this is most welcome, until then, disable support for the SPDK NVMe driver as the ``meson setup`` command above.

+.. note:: libvfn also relies on ``libexecinfo-dev`` which is currently not available for Alpine Linux.
+Thus, it is also disabled.

 Arch Linux
 ----------